A simple decision in theory, a messy one in practice

 - Review the engagement for misclassification risk at the six-month mark.
 If the contractor is full-time, has no other clients, and is integrated into your team, consider converting to an employer of record arrangement.

 A platform like Omnivoo Contract Management automates steps 2 through 5 and stores the audit trail for step 6.
-The flat $49 per contract price keeps the math simple regardless of the country.
+The $49 per contractor per month price keeps the math simple regardless of the country.

 Common mistakes that trigger IRS letters